SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP White Blood Cells I+II_Rinker.md

 framework
 ![[WBC neoplasm framework]]
 leukemia - from the bone marrow - progression marked by abnormal cells in blood + bone marrow- extended to peripheral blood -
-- classified acute - immautre blasts - block in stem cell maturation/differentiations = leading to neoplastic blasts.
+- classified acute - immautre blasts - block in stem cell maturation/differentiations = leading to neoplastic blasts. **blocked maturation**
 - chronic = mature cells = block occurs later on in development
 - myeloid or lymphoid cells arise from these
 	- myeloid - think everything that's not like lymphocytes like t/b/nk cells.